How does the solar capacity waitlist work?

 -

 A member can choose to forgo the right to apply and remain on the waitlist if they notify LPEA within the one-month window.
-Ex.
-A member could decline the ability to go through the Supplement Review process in hopes that applications on the feeder will eventually not require this additional study process.

 However, at no time can a person higher on the waitlist prevent someone lower on the waitlist from exercising their right.
 Ex.
 If a member on the waitlist, when offered all requested capacity, does not wish to submit an interconnection application at this time, any available capacity on that feeder will still be offered to other members on the waitlist.